SuhailAli1999/dynamic-landing-page/README.md

 # Dynamic Landing Page

-build a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.
+ I built a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.

 # Demo Preview